vibhoraggarwal/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

-I am a Master's student, studying Automotive Engineering at [RWTH Aachen](http://www.rwth-aachen.de/cms/~a/root/?lidx=1).
-I graduated in 2017 with a major and minor degree in Mechanical Engineering and Applied Mathematics, from [Indian Institute of Technology,Kanpur](https://www.iitk.ac.in).
-Currently, I am working as a [Student research assistant](https://de.wikipedia.org/wiki/Wissenschaftliche_Hilfskraft) on Sensor fusion for Navigation and path planning of an Unmanned Aerial Vehicle with [Galileo group](http://www.irt.rwth-aachen.de/cms/IRT/Forschung/~izql/Galileo/?lidx=1) at [Institute of Automatic Control](http://www.irt.rwth-aachen.de/cms/~iung/IRT/lidx/1/), [RWTH Aachen](http://www.rwth-aachen.de/cms/~a/root/?lidx=1).
-I have worked on the design and dynamics of Automotive vehicles at [IITK Motosports](https://www.iitk.ac.in/ame/sae/), Humanoid Robots at [Italian Institute of Technology, Genova](https://www.iit.it) and material handling robots for warehouse at [Grey Orange Robotics](www.greyorange.com).
+I am a simulation engineer at [ETAS GmbH](https://www.etas.com).
+I graduated with a major and minor degree in Mechanical Engineering and Applied Mathematics, from [Indian Institute of Technology,Kanpur](https://www.iitk.ac.in) in 2017 and further with a master's degree in Automotive Engineering from [RWTH Aachen](http://www.rwth-aachen.de/cms/~a/root/?lidx=1) in 2021.
+Currently, I am working on [SET Level](https://setlevel.de/) dealing with the simulation and modelling for Level 4 and 5 automated driving system.
+Previously, I worked on Sensor fusion for Navigation and path planning of an Unmanned Aerial Vehicle with [Galileo group](http://www.irt.rwth-aachen.de/cms/IRT/Forschung/~izql/Galileo/?lidx=1) at [Institute of Automatic Control](http://www.irt.rwth-aachen.de/cms/~iung/IRT/lidx/1/), [RWTH Aachen](http://www.rwth-aachen.de/cms/~a/root/?lidx=1).
+I have also worked on the design and dynamics of Automotive vehicles at [IITK Motosports](https://www.iitk.ac.in/ame/sae/), Humanoid Robots at [Italian Institute of Technology, Genova](https://www.iit.it) and material handling robots for warehouse at [Grey Orange Robotics](www.greyorange.com).
 To know more about me, you can see my detailed Curriculum Vitae [here](https://vibhoraggarwal.github.io/files/CV.pdf) or short resume [here](https://vibhoraggarwal.github.io/files/VibhorResume_en.pdf)

 When I am not working I am reading or hearing books, learning languages on [Duolingo](https://www.duolingo.com/profile/vibhorag), running, cycling outdoors (see my [profile on Strava](https://www.strava.com/athletes/21880684) )or simply meeting my friends.